kraashen/kraashen.github.io/content/posts/2018-05-28-djangocon-europe-2018-youtube-talk-picks.md

 This presentation was from a Finnish payment service company called Holvi.
-They provide services for individuals (entrepreneurs) and companies for ecommerencing, billing, and money transfers - business accounts.
+They provide services for individuals (entrepreneurs) and companies for ecommerencing, billing, and money transfers - business accounts so to say.

 Holvi uses Django extensively as their main backend, which makes this talk extremely interesting from many points of view: banking and money transfers require